kristopolous/db.js/README.md

 <h3><a name=keyBy> [map] keyBy( field )</a> [ <a href=#toc-manipulating>top</a> ] </h3>
 This is similar to the <a href=#group>group</a> feature except that the values are never arrays and are instead just a single entry.
-If there are multiple values, then the first one acts as te value.
+If there are multiple values, then the first one acts as the value.
 This should probably be done on unique keys (or columns if you will)

 <h2><a name=storage> Storage </a> [ <a href=#toc>top</a> ] </h2>
 What if you have an existing database from somewhere and you want to import